jhultman/runge_kutta/readme.md

 ![Double-pendulum](/images/double_pendulum.gif)

-Edit: If we choose the initial angles to be vertical to working precision, we get a very nice demonstration of the inexactness of floating point representation.
+If we choose the initial angles to be vertical to working precision, we get a very nice demonstration of the inexactness of floating point representation.